 - From the Library directory on the left panel, you should see a search bar to search all Google API’s

 - Look under the APIs heading and click “View All”.
 This will take you to the API overview page.

-- You’ll then need to click “Enable” button to turn on “Geocoding API”.
+- For In Store Pickup maps, you’ll need to click “Enable” button to turn on “Maps Static API”

 - Repeat this again for the “Google Places API Web Service” if you are using Address Autocomplete extension

 - You should now see all three of these APIs listed on the Dashboard under API heading